nitad54448/win10-installer-yappari/README.md

 No need for explications on what this command does.

 #### Zr, -Zi
 This panel shows a Nyquist plot, which is a standard way to visualize impedance data.
 The scale on the graph will adjust automatically based on the data.
 However, if you want to manually set a specific range, you can disable the Auto-axis feature by clicking on the graph.
-Additionally, you have the option to add markers for specific frequencies, and you can even move them around on the graph using the Details panel.

 #### Zr, Zi, Z/phi
 These panels will show the dependency of impedances (real, imaginary or modulus) as a function of frequency and the differences between the calculated and experimental values (if any).